 Notification of result.
 The Home Team is responsible for informing the ACA Office of the result within 3 working days using the result sheet attached.
 Failure to do so will result in a 0.25 penalty.

-Semi-Finals.
-The semi-finals will be in the format of a knock out.
-The top team from each group will host the runner up in the other group and vice versa.
-The winning teams from each semi-final will progress to the main final of that respective competition.
-The teams that finish in 3rd place shall host the team finishing in 4th place in the other Group stage and the winners will progress to the Plate semi-finals.
-Finals shall take place at Aldershot under the direction of ACA.

 Umpire Report Forms.
 Both Clubs/Captains are to ensure that after every match a report form for each umpire is completed and returned to the UKAF ACO.
 Forms are to be completed using Who’sThe Umpire (WTU) (or hard copy where the official is not on WTU) within 5 working days of the match.
 Failure to do so will result in 0.25 point deducted from the relevant fixture.
 Any queries should be directed to the UKAF ACO via christian.nicholson352@mod.gov.uk.